Tia Dalma: At World's End

 As the battle between the East India Trading Company and the pirates looms, Barbossa and Ragetti release Calypso from her human form.
 Before Calypso is fully freed, Will tells her that it was Davy Jones who betrayed her by revealing to the first Brethren Court how to bind her into her human form.
 Bound by ropes, she grows to nearly sixty feet high, towering over the crew.
 Barbossa asks that she fulfill their agreement and use her powers to aid the pirates.
-Calypso breaks free, transforming herself into thousands of small crabs that engulf the ship and flee into the sea.
+Calypso breaks free, transforming into thousands of crabs that engulf the ship and flee into the sea.
 Her fury then creates a violent maelstrom that becomes the battlefield between the Black Pearl and the Flying Dutchman.
 Instead of aiding a particular side, her wrath is directed both at the pirate lords for imprisoning her and at Davy Jones for his betrayal.
-But as Will Turner lies run through by Davy Jones's sword, he stabs Jones's heart with Jack Sparrow's help, and Jones, now fatally wounded, falls from the Dutchmans deck into the maelstrom, crying out one final word: "Calypso!"
+But as Will Turner lies run through by Davy Jones's sword, he stabs Jones's heart with Jack Sparrow's help, and Jones, now fatally wounded, falls from the Dutchmans deck into the maelstrom, crying out one final word: "Calypso!".

+On Stranger Tides

+While Calypso does not appear, Tia Dalma is referenced in On Stranger Tides.
+In Ted Elliott and Terry Rossio's screenplay of On Stranger Tides, Jack Sparrow has a ring pilfered from Tia Dalma's shack in Dead Man's Chest, which he gives to Angelica, who said she had to trade it to learn the "rules of the Fountain" known as the profane ritual.
+Later, as Jack and Angelica discuss the ritual, the latter grabs a snake and wields it at Jack before saying, (a la Tia Dalma) "All da years dat dey have lived, and they could have lived, if fate'd been kinder."
+Although Tia Dalma was not directly referenced in the final cut of the film, her backstory with Angelica would still be mentioned in other media, notably Pirates of the Caribbean: On Stranger Tides: The Visual Guide.
+Around the release of On Stranger Tides in 2011, Naomie Harris stated that she was asked to record some Tia Dalma lines that would be said in the film by Penélope Cruz, who portrayed Angelica.